sundmanbo/opencalphad/README.md

-This is OpenCalphad version 6 prerelease
+This is OpenCalphad version 6, now start updates